-The Network Key Result Areas set out in item (i)g below and the process set out in this Schedule D provide a framework for ARTC and the RCG to initiate, negotiate and agree with on the RCG appropriate performance measurements.

-(a) ARTC initiated variations

-- (b) Each calendar year ARTC may review the Network Key Result Areas which are to be reported against for the following year having regard to: - (i) the then current priorities of the Hunter Valley Coal Chain; - (ii) the transit of coal from the load point to the discharge point, and where ARTC reasonably considers it necessary, all movements on the Network in the Hunter Valley Coal Chain; and - the Network Key Result Areas set out in item (i)g below, as amended under this Schedule D, as amended from time to time under section 2.4. - If ARTC undertakes a review under item (b), then before 30 November of each year, ARTC may seek endorsement from the RCG of any proposed variations to the Network Key Result Areas to apply for the following year in accordance with the minor variations process set out in in section 2.4. - (d) Any proposed variations under section (c) will be taken to be endorsed by the RCG where both of the following apply: - (i) the 70% endorsement threshold has been satisfied with respect to the proposed variations; and - (e)(ii) no Access Holder has otherwise objected in writing to the proposed variations. - (e) If RCG endorsement of the varied Network Key Result Areas proposed under item (c) is not obtained in accordance with item (d) then the Network Key Result Areas in force at that time will continue to apply for the following calendar year.
+- (a) The Network Key Result Areas set out in item g below and the process set out in this Schedule D provide a framework for ARTC to review and seek appropriate amendments to performance measurements from the ACCC. - (b) Each calendar year ARTC may review the Network Key Result Areas which are to be reported against for the following year having regard to: - (i) the then current priorities of the Hunter Valley Coal Chain; - (ii) the transit of coal from the load point to the discharge point, and where ARTC reasonably considers it necessary, all movements on the Network in the Hunter Valley Coal Chain; and - (iii) the Network Key Result Areas set out in item g below. - (c) If ARTC undertakes a review under item (b), then ARTC may seek to vary the Network Key Result Areas with the ACCC in accordance with the variation process set out in section 2.4. - (d) ARTC will report on its performance against the Network Key Result Areas at the nominated 'Reporting Frequency' and 'Reporting Level' set out in the table at item g below. - (e) ARTC will use reasonable endeavours to provide comparative data at the end of a Reporting Frequency against previous Reporting Frequencies. - (f) The following Network Key Result Areas apply as at the Commencement Date.